The Copycat Perceptron: Smashing Barriers Through Collective Learning

-In \ref{fig:phasediagramboth}-bottom, we show instead how the phase diagram shifts when there is a nonzero replica coupling $\gamma$, as a function of the number of students involved.
-Fig. \ref{fig:phasediagramboth}--bottom illustrates how the spinodal lines change when $y$ coupled replicas are introduced.
-The most interesting phenomenon is that the upper right part of the spinodal seems to push toward lower values of $\alpha$.
-In other words, when performining SA the perceptron will not encounter the poorly generalizing state, or, this state would have melt much before.
-En practice, this phase diagram shows us that many coupled students need to go through fewer data examples to perfectly deduce the teacher's rule.
+Fig.~\ref{fig:DP}-bottom illustrates how the spinodal lines change when $y$ coupled replicas are considered (in this case for $\gamma\!=\!1$).
+The most interesting phenomenon is that the right spinodal line, which marks the transition to perfect generalization, is bending towards lower values of $\alpha$.
+Therefore, in the range of $\alpha\!>\!\alpha_{\text{c}}$ the free entropy landscape becomes smoother just by increasing the number of coupled replicas.
+In terms of performing a temperature annealing, this means that the student perceptrons should not encounter the poorly generalizing glassy states, as they would melt to the teacher solution before the dynamic transition.
+In practice, this phase diagram shows us that many coupled students need to go through fewer data examples to perfectly deduce the teacher's rule.
+The effect of the coupling $\gamma$ in the phase diagram is discussed in Appendix~\ref{app:effect_gamma}.
+A more detailed analysis on the disappearance of metastable glassy states in the coupled system would require a $1$-RSB analysis, which is left for future investigations.

-Moreover, the location of the regions where metastable states with poor generalization occur also allows us to draw conclusions about whether or not a SA strategy can succeed in learning the correct teacher rules, but also whether or not learning can be done fast.